 After removing that value the copy function started to work again.

-I am guessing it was some legacy thing from an old server because it only seemed to be a problem with older accounts and not new ones.
-Maybe from when we moved to Office365 but that is just a guess.
+Maybe it was some legacy thing from an old server because it only seemed to be a problem with older accounts and not new ones.
+Or maybe just another Office365 issue from when we migrated over.
+At this point, I can only guess.